 Cost and Value

 The course costs $499.
+For 5 days only between March 14 and March 18, it’s discounted 15% to $425 with promo code MATCHDAY18.
 It provides a fast track to jump to a level where any additional personal finance topics would start to make sense.
 Different people learn differently.
 Some people prefer to read.
 Some people prefer to listen and watch, even if the same words in a book are being communicated verbally.

 Learning, and learning the right materials from the right source, are the most important.
 A $499 course is much more expensive than a book, but a book that doesn’t get read isn’t as effective.
 I also don’t know a book that covers everything in the course.
 Relative to being ignorant of personal finance topics and getting misled by salespeople, $499 is much less expensive by several magnitudes.
 On the other hand if you are already well versed in personal finance, you don’t need the course because you already have a good foundation of knowledge.
 In that case I see the course as a good tool to help bring a spouse or significant other up to speed.
 It can be especially good for a son or a daughter who will get into the real world for the first time.

 Jim offers a 7-day no-questions-asked refund policy.
 If you don’t like it ask for a refund in 7 days.
 There’s really no risk.
 If you do decide to buy the course, please use my link by clicking on the image below.
 A part of your purchase will support this website.
 The price is the same if you buy directly from Jim.
 So you might as well have him send some support this way.